Gender inequality in Nigeria

 Gender inequality refers to unequal treatment or perceptions of individuals wholly or partly due to their gender or sex.
 It arises from differences in socially constructed gender roles.
 Gender inequality in Nigeria is influenced by different cultures and beliefs.
 In most parts of Nigeria, women are considered subordinate to their male counterparts, especially in Northern Nigeria as well as in other sectors including the Nigeria music industry; politics, and education sector.

-It is generally believed that women are best suited as home keepers.
+It is generally believed that women are best suited as homemakers.

 Article I of the Universal Declaration of Human Rights (UNDHR) provides: “All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood. “ Article 2 of the UNDHR also re-emphasizes the equality of human persons as follows: “Everyone is entitled to all the rights and freedoms set forth in this declaration, without distinction of any kind, such as race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.

 Feminism in Nigeria

 Feminism did not appear in Nigeria until roughly 60 years ago.
 This has been attributed to Funmilayo Ransome-Kuti.
 She was born in Ogun State, Nigeria, and was educated through the British schooling system.
 She supported and fought for women's rights, as well as for women to have a larger impact in the Nigerian government.
 She was a part of the WIDF (Women's International Democratic Federation), which helped more women to gain government positions, furthering what she wished to accomplish with women in Nigeria.
 Ransome-Kuti died in 1978.
 However, Nwanyeruwa who had sparked the Aba Women’s Riots of 1929 as seen in British colonial records, could be considered by history to be the first well known feminist in Nigeria.
 She strategically executed an anti-colonial revolt alongside other women to redress social, political and economic inequality.
 The Aba Women’s war prompted colonial authorities to drop their plans to impose a tax on the market women.

-One of Nigeria's well-known newspapers referred to her as "a progressive revolutionary" and "a Pan-African visionary."
-After the death of Funmilayo Ransome-Kuti other feminists like Chimamanda Ngozi Adichie, Bisi Adeleye-Fayemi and others :Category:Nigerian feminists emerged.
+A well-known Nigerian newspaper referred to her as "a progressive revolutionary" and "a Pan-African visionary."
+After the death of Funmilayo Ransome-Kuti, other Nigerian feminists like Chimamanda Ngozi Adichie, Bisi Adeleye-Fayemi and emerged.

 Historically, feminist movements have tried to push agendas leading to more gender equality in Nigeria.
 Among the most known are Federation of Nigerian Women's Societies (FNWS), Women in Nigeria (WIN), Kudirat Initiative for Democracy (KIND), Female in Nigeria (FIN) and Feminist Coalition (a recent movement) Feminist Coalition.
 Still, most of them have failed to bring about significant political, social or economic growth.
 However, new feminist movements and gender awareness are forming in Nigeria.
 Online, women are using mobile phones for social capital building and empowerment as well as to access information and form relationships with communities they would not normally engage with.